-->

 What This Means for Your AI Strategy

 The environmental and financial implications are significant too.
-Private Cloud Compute’s -focused silicon reduces unnecessary compute waste.
-Bedrock’s intelligence helps companies avoid overpaying for oversized models when smaller, specialized ones will do.
+Private ‘s efficiency-focused silicon reduces unnecessary compute waste.
+Bedrock’s model routing intelligence helps companies avoid overpaying for oversized models when smaller, specialized ones will do.

-organizations are treating this moment as a strategic reset.
-Instead of asking “which AI model should we use?” they’re now asking “where should this particular workload live, and what and cost profile does it actually require?”
+Smart organizations are treating this moment as a strategic reset.
+Instead of asking “which model should we use?” they’re now asking “where should this particular workload live, and what privacy and cost profile does it actually require?”

 The conversation has officially moved past hype.
-We’re now in the era of thoughtful, privacy-first, fiscally responsible .
+We’re now in the era of thoughtful, privacy-first, fiscally responsible AI infrastructure.
 And honestly?
 It’s about time.

 By skannar